Date and Time:

 NBG your educators will offer the Caterpillar Club daily in the butterfly garden for an hour of fun butterfly related activities.
 This program will include a different monarch/butterfly related theme for each day of the week.
 Each class will include storytime, a craft, and a guided exploration of the butterfly house.
 Participants will receive a “monarch passport” and receive a stamp each time they participate.

-The Butterfly Festival will take place on Saturday in July that will celebrate butterflies with the focus on monarchs and gardening for butterflies.
+The Butterfly Festival will take place on Saturday, July 19, 2014 from 10am-4pm.
+The festival will celebrate butterflies with the focus on monarchs and gardening for butterflies.

 WOW Children’s Garden